The coronavirus has been rampant around the world for more than a year and has taken a grim human toll.

 The US musician was best known for being part of the band Fountains Of Wayne.

-Schlesinger, 52, was diagnosed with Covid-19 and went on to die in a New York hospital on April 1.
+Schlesinger, 52, was diagnosed with Covid-19 and died in a New York hospital on April 1.

 Tom Hanks and Mark Ronson were among those who paid tribute.